Kanhoji Angre: Naval strategy and resources

-Between 1717 and 1720, the East India Company made at least two attempts to defeat the Maratha Navy, but were unsuccessful.
-In response to a British ship being captured by Kanhoji's seamen, the British attempted to capture Vijayadurg and Khanderi, but these attempts were unsuccessful.
-In 1720, Angre captured the vessel Charlotte along its owner, a merchant named Curgenven who had been bound to China from Surat.
+Between 1717 and 1720, the British East India Company (EIC) made at least two unsuccessful attempts to put an end to Maratha Navy attacks on their ships.
+In response to a EIC merchant ship being captured by Kanhoji's seamen, the British attempted to capture Vijayadurg and Khanderi, but were unsuccessful.
+In 1720, Angre captured the EIC vessel Charlotte along its owner, a merchant named Curgenven who had been bound for China from Surat.
 Curgenven would be imprisoned for 10 years.

 Naval crew

 Crew on Maratha belonged to diverse communities.
-They included seafaring indigenous communities such as Koli, Bhandari and Kharva.
+They included seafaring indigenous communities such as Koli, Bhandari and Kharvi.

 He also had Muslim staff.
 Since most of these people were illiterate, Angre employed Europeans, generally Dutch, to command his best vessels.
 He also employed a Jamaican pirate named James Plantain and entrusted him with significant responsibilities such as the chief gunner post.
-Angre employed Manuel de Castro, a Portuguese soldier who was about to punished by the East India Company for his failure in capturing Khanderi Island, which was controlled by Kanhoji Angre.
+Angre employed Manuel de Castro, a Portuguese employee of the EIC who was about to be punished for his failure in capturing Khanderi Island, which was controlled by Kanhoji Angre.